picturae/OpenSeadragonZoomLevels/README.md

 # OpenSeadragonZoomLevels

-An OpenSeadragon plugin to allow restricting the image zoom to specific levels
+An OpenSeadragon plugin to allow restricting the image zoom to specific levels.
+Currently only works with single images!

 ## Demo